-Whether mediation is agreed to voluntarily by the parties or court-referred, the goals of the mediation process with respect to divorce are to:
+Whether mediation is agreed to by the parties or court-ordered, the goal of the mediation process in divorce is to:

-- Create an equitable, legally sound, and mutually acceptable divorce agreement;
+- Create a fair, legally sound, and mutually acceptable divorce agreement

-- Avoid the expense and trauma that often accompany litigation; and
+- Avoid the expense and trauma that often go with litigation